 What are Adult Day Services?

 Adult Day Service programs offer a safe, positive, caring alternative to nursing home care for those who do not need 24-hour skilled nursing.
-These programs are designed to help people stay mentally and physically active, reduce isolation, improve their health, and prevent decline of their abilities.
+These programs are designed to help people stay mentally and physically active, reduce isolation, improve their health, and prevent decline.
 Adult Day Service programs are community-based group programs that support families by providing a variety of social and health services to the person needing assistance.

 Why use an Adult Day Center?